 |Australian Securities & Investments Commission (ASIC)||Australia, New Zealand and South Africa||All client funds are held in a segregated client bank account|

 How much does it cost to trade Bitcoin CFDs?

 Plus500 is an excellent choice because they don’t charge any commission on trades.
 Instead, you are only charged on the spread (spreads are variable).
 Be aware that there are also premiums for holding a position overnight and you can be charged an inactivity fee if you don’t use your account for 3 months.

 Plus500 also comes with a toolkit of risk management tools.
-You can manage your own leverage by trading with high, low or no leverage.
-You also have the option to set a guaranteed “close at loss” or “close at profit” limit.
+For example, you have the option to set a guaranteed “close at loss” or “close at profit” limit.
 These tools give you a lot of control over your CFDs and help remove some of the micromanagement.

 One of the most useful features is the trailing stop.
 This allows you to set a stop position that grows with the market.
 If the value of Bitcoin increases then so will the value of your stop position.
 This allows you to enjoy an uptick in the market without manually monitoring and updating your stop position.